pnp/prompt-pulse/Documentation/Architecture.md

 The above connectors are also used in the Power Automate flows.

+The following connectors are used in the Prompt Buddy Integration solution:

+- Dataverse
+- SharePoint

 ## Service Account

 **It is highly recommended to deploy Prompt Pulse using a dedicated service account/M365 user** and share the app across the organization/with the required users.
 The UPN for this service account is stored in the configuration list.